Gerhard Michalski: Mediterranean theater

-In November 1941, II./JG 53 were relocated to Sicily for operations against Malta.
+In November 1941, II.
+Gruppe of JG 53 were relocated to Sicily for operations against Malta.
 Michalski was to become the most successful German fighter pilot in the Siege of Malta, claiming 26 victories against the island's defenders.
 Michalski was appointed Gruppenkommandeur (group commander) of II.
 Gruppe of JG 53 in August 1942.
 He succeeded Hauptmann Walter Spies who was transferred.
 Command of 4.
-Staffel was then passed to Oberleutnant Wilhelm Hobirk.
+Staffel was then passed to Oberleutnant Wilhelm Hobirk for two months before it was assigned to Leutnant Fritz Dinger in October.
 He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 41 victories in September.
+On 1 October, Michalski was promoted to Hauptmann (captain).

 On 15 October, Michalski was shot down in his Bf 109 G-2 (Werknummer 10484—factory number).
-He bailed out over sea, climbed into his life raft before he was picked by a Dornier Do 24 flying boat of Seenotstaffel 6, the 6th Squadron of the German air-sea rescue service.
+He bailed out over sea, climbed into his life raft before he was picked up by a Dornier Do 24 flying boat of Seenotstaffel 6, the 6th Squadron of the German air-sea rescue service.
 His victors were No. 126 Squadron Supermarine Spitfire fighters, flown by F/L. Jones and F/Sgt Varey, who shot him down off Marsaxlokk Bay.

 In November 1942, II./JG 53 were sent to Tunisia.
+On 27 November, Michalski claimed a Spitfire fighter shot down 15 km south of Majaz al Bab.
+That day, the RAF lost two Spitfires in aerial combat, one from No. 72 Squadron and another from No. 152 Squadron, plus another Spitfire damaged in combat.
+While Luftwaffe pilots claimed ten Spitfires shot down.

 Following the fall of Tunisia, II./JG 53 relocated to bases in Sicily in May 1943.
 By June 1943, the Geschwaderkommodore (wing commander) of JG 53, Oberst Günther Freiherr von Maltzahn, had fallen ill and could no longer lead JG 53 during combat missions.
 In consequence, Michalski was tasked with leading the air elements of JG 53.
-On 13 June, Michalski claimed a Supermarin Spitfire fighter shot down near Syracuse.
+On 13 June, Michalski claimed a Supermarine Spitfire fighter shot down near Syracuse.
 His opponent may have been Wing Commander John Ellis who bailed out and was taken prisoner of war.

 On 18 June 1943, II.
 Gruppe engaged in combat with eight Spitfire fighters over southeast Sicily.
 In this encounter, Michalski was shot down in his Bf 109 G-6 (Werknummer 16362) near Donnafugata Castle.
 Forced to bail out, he was injured and taken to hospital in Ragusa.
-His victor was F/O G. Keith Royal Canadian Air Force (RCAF), flying a Spitfire of No. 72 Squadron.
+His victor was Flying Officer George Noel Keith Royal Canadian Air Force (RCAF), flying a Spitfire of No. 72 Squadron.
 He bailed out wounded in the leg and with a broken ankle, landing in the sea, from where he was rescued by the German air-sea rescue service.
 Hospitalised, he returned to JG 53 in August 1943.

+On 1 October, Michalski was promoted to Major (major).
 In November 1943, II./JG 53 was relocated to airfields in Austria, operating on Reichsverteidigung (Defense of the Reich) duties.
 Michalski claimed his 60th victory on 2 November.